Suing a Truck Company After You’ve Been in a Truck Accident

 - Allowing truck driver violations: Dangerous truck operation can result if a truck company knowingly allows its drivers to violate FMSCA regulations (for instance, allowing them to drive long periods without taking mandatory breaks, thus violating Hours of Service requirements).

 Also, trucking companies can be liable for situations where they approve or authorize the negligent conduct of a driver.
-An example of this is where the company specifically instructs a driver to drive over the speed limit so they can meet a deadline.
+An example of this is when the company specifically instructs a driver to drive over the speed limit so they can meet a deadline.